RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

-# Technical Paper on HTML/CSS
+# Technical Paper on HTML and CSS

 ## Introduction

 HTML and CSS are the two fundamental technologies used to build and style web pages.
 HTML (HyperText Markup Language) defines the structure and semantic meaning of content.
 CSS (Cascading Style Sheets) controls the presentation and layout of that content.